Santiagoestremadoyro/FastAPI-Streamlit-Dashboard/README.md

 ## Dataset
-I used the Palmer Archipelago Penguins dataset, which contained information on the body size, sex, and survival of Adélie, Chinstrap, and Gentoo penguins.
+I used the Palmer Archipelago Penguins dataset, which contained information on the body size, sex, survival, etc of Adélie, Chinstrap, and Gentoo penguins.
+The database provides a lot of data about each of the penguins, which allows us to create features in the dashboard that allow us to do a more in-depth monitoring of each of these subjects.

 ## Data Preparation
 I cleaned and formatted the dataset by eliminating penguins with missing values in multiple columns using a query: